-Button-shaped leaves with a slight lemon scent given lemon button fern (Nephrolepis cordifolia "Duffii") its name.
-Also called button sword fern or erect sword fern, lemon button fern is a frost-tender perennial that's usually grown as a houseplant, but also grows outdoors year round in U.S. Department of Agriculture plant hardiness zones 10 through 12.
+Button-shaped leaves with a slight lemon scent given lemon button fern (Nephrolepis cordifolia 'Duffii') its name.
+Also called button sword fern or erect sword fern, lemon button fern is a frost-tender perennial that's usually grown as a beautiful houseplant, but it also grows outdoors year round in U.S. Department of Agriculture plant hardiness zones 10 through 11.
 Reaching 1 foot tall and wide, this moisture-loving plant needs regular fertilizer.

 Providing Moist Conditions